jq153387/avancevl.github.io/_pages/en/principles/principles.md

 #### Are you a dev shop or outsourcing firm?

 > We are not an outsourcing firm, and we do not accept outside clients for our development project.
-While the business of portfolio companies is fast and fluid, AVL is here to provide stability on the human resource side
+While the business of portfolio companies is fast and fluid, AVL is here to provide stability on the human resource side.